snowdrop/helm/README.md

 $ helm dependency update
 ```

-Edit the `rest-http/values.yaml` file to configure the dependency `spring-boot-example-app`:
+Next, edit the `rest-http/values.yaml` file to configure the dependency to be used such as `spring-boot-example-app`:

 ```yaml
 spring-boot-example-app: